 The Corporation manages its liquidity by completing annual operating budgets that provide sufficient funds for general expenditures, which includes operating expenses, capital replacements, and required debt service, in meeting liabilities and other obligations as they become due and maintains cash and cash equivalents that may be drawn upon as needed during the year to manage cash flow and make necessary expenditures.
-The Corporation's cash and cash equivalents is available within one year of the Statement of Financial Position date to meet cash needs for general expenditures.
+The Corporation's cash and cash equivalents is available within one year of the Statements of Financial Position date to meet cash needs for general expenditures.
 There are restricted funds that may be drawn upon in the event of certain capital replacements, financial distress or an immediate liquidity need resulting from events outside the typical life cycle of converting financial assets to cash or settling financial liabilities with ownership approval.

-The following reflects the Corporation's consolidated financial assets as of December 31, 2021, reduced by amounts not available for general use within one year of December 31, 2021 because of internal designations.
+The following reflects the Corporation's consolidated financial assets as of December 31, 2022 and 2021, reduced by amounts not available for general use within one year of December 31, 2022 and 2021 because of internal designations.
 Amounts not available include amounts set aside as collateral and investments designated by the Board of Directors as reserved for additional investments into the Properties.
 These amounts could be drawn upon if needed with approval from the Board of Directors.

-Cash and cash equivalents \$ 26,527,707

-Accounts receivable and other receivables, net 5,002,933
+2022 2021 Cash and cash equivalents Accounts receivable and other \$ 38,154,206 \$ 26,527,707 receivables, net Investments 4,403,263 9,265,802 5,002,933 10,022,957 Total \$51,823,271 \$41,553,597

-Investments 10,022,957

-Total \$41,553,597